g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

         <h1>Life Events and Climate Action Readiness</h1>
         <p class="project-subtitle">
           This project asks whether recent life events help explain later change in readiness to act on climate change.
-The outcome matters because readiness to act is meant to capture a broad climate-action tendency spanning individual behavior, policy acceptance, and political participation rather than only one isolated behavior. :contentReference[oaicite:4]{index=4}
+Readiness to Act (RTA) is a broad, trait-like tendency to engage in climate action across                    individual behavior, policy acceptance, and political participation.
+It is useful because it captures the shared core of               climate action without reducing the construct to only one specific behavior.
+Importantly, it has also been shown that RTA              is a strong predictor of actual behavior and outperforms several competing environmental constructs in explaining real                 climate-relevant action (Betsch et al., 2025).
         </p>

         <div class="project-meta">